Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn-and-you-will-too.md

 ### Final Thoughts

 Advantages of PINN:
-a) Works Well with Small Datasets
+a) Works well with sparse datasets
-b) Physics-Based Generalization (using our existing knowledge in the form of mathematical governing laws)
+b) Physics-Based generalization (using our existing knowledge in the form of mathematical governing laws)
-c) Higher Trust and Explainability
+c) Higher trust and explainability
-d) Reduced Dependence on Noisy Data (noise source sensor noise, measurement uncertainty, manufacturing variations, etc.)
+d) Reduced dependence on noisy data (noise from sources like sensor noise, measurement uncertainty, manufacturing variations, etc.)
-e) Enables parameter discover (Called as Inverse PINN)
+e) Enables parameter discover (Intering meaning physical parameters & this area if PINN is called as Inverse PINN)
-f) very suitable for Engineering AI
+f) Build models that engineers can actually believe (Amazing for Engineering AI)

 I still love deep learning.
 But engineering problems are fundamentally different from image classification or language modeling problems.
 We rarely have unlimited data.
 What we do have is physics.
 Physics-Informed Neural Networks provide a natural way to combine both worlds.

-They help us:
-- Work with sparse datasets
-- Improve trust and explainability
-- Incorporate scientific knowledge
-- Discover meaningful physical parameters
-- Build models that engineers can actually believe

-Most importantly, they help solve both:
+Most important advantage in my experience are, they help in encountering both:

 - the **noisy and sparse characteristics of engineering data**, and
 - the **nosy and critical characteristics of engineering reviewers** 🙂